 Let’s start with a map, and some labels.
 You might have imported these labels (and/or parts of the map) from Illustrator, or perhaps you made the whole thing in Photoshop.
 It doesn’t really matter.
 Here’s my starting setup, though.
-For simplicity in this demonstration, I have a single map layer, and a group with a few labels in it.
+For simplicity in this demonstration, I have a basemap layer, and a labels layer.

-To start, I’m going to need to make a copy of the Labels group.
-Click on the it (in the Layers panel) and drag it down to the bottom until you’re hovering over the icon that looks like a piece of paper with a corner turned up.
-Release the mouse and you’ll have a copy of your group.
+To start, I’m going to need to make a copy of the Labels layer.
+Click on the it (in the Layers panel) and drag it down to the bottom until you’re hovering over the icon that looks like a plus sign in a square.
+This is the Create New Layer button.
+Release the mouse and you’ll have a copy of your layer.

-Double click directly on the name of one of these groups to rename it.
+You can double click directly on the name of one of these layers to rename it.
 Call the topmost one “Labels” and the bottom one “Glows” (you can also click and drag group in the Layers panel to re-order them).
-Then, turn the Labels group off by clicking on the eyeball icon to the left of the group name.
+Then, turn the Labels layer off by clicking on the eyeball icon to the left of the group name.
 We’ll be setting this aside until later.

 There are a lot of settings here — probably more than you’d need in most situations.
 They’re all worth playing around with to understand, but for simplicity, let’s focus on just a few.